Winter 22/23 Is Now Live | Book with Confidence

 Cross Country: 74km

-Ischgl is home to an impressive 240km of cruisy pistes, perfect for intermediates that are looking to clock up the miles.
-Expert skiers are also well catered for with ten black runs that total one-fifth of the terrain in Ischgl.
-Unlike most European resorts, there are no nursery slopes in the village, instead, beginners take the gondola up the mountain to a snowsure learners’ plateau.
+Ischgl ski resort is home to an impressive 240km of cruisy pistes, perfect for intermediates that are looking to clock up the miles.
+Expert skiers are also well catered for with ten black runs that total one-fifth of the ski terrain in Ischgl.
+Unlike most European ski resorts, there are no nursery slopes in the village, instead, beginners take the gondola up the mountain to a snowsure learners’ plateau.

 Ischgl’s ski domain runs from 1,380m up to 2,900m, making it fairly sure of natural snow throughout its relatively long season.
 In addition, there is a very good snow-making system covering the majority of the slopes.
-The terrain is overall ideally suited to high-speed advanced and intermediate cruising and the lift system, which is being continuously improved, incorporates 12 high-speed chairlifts and three gondolas that move skiers and boarders rapidly around the mountainside and minimise queues.
+The skiing terrain is overall ideally suited to high-speed advanced and intermediate cruising and the lift system, which is being continuously improved, incorporates 12 high-speed chairlifts and three gondolas that move skiers and boarders rapidly around the mountainside and minimise queues.

-Ischgl has long been a popular destination with young boarders and it is now proud to boast that it has Europe’s largest snowboard Fun Park.
+Ischgl ski resort has long been a popular destination with boarders and it is now proud to boast that it has Europe’s largest snowboard Fun Park.
 Situated at Idjoch, it has 35 obstacles, a championship half-pipe, fun boxes, various jumps and an integrated stretch for carvers.
 The total length is 1,100m and the vertical drop is 350m.
 Ischgl is often used as a venue for major boarding competitions.
 The ski area as a whole is fairly boarder-friendly, with lots of chairlifts and not too many drag lifts.

 Many visitors appear to come here more for the après-ski scene with the fun starting mid-afternoon at the foot of the slopes, where hotels such as the Elisabeth have lively ice-bars and the Kitzloch offer dancing and singing.
 Later at night, the action moves to the Pacha, now arguably the most cutting-edge nightclub in the whole of the Alps.